LavaMoat/LavaMoat/packages/browserify/NOTES.md

 - [?] browserify the prelude
 - [?] is global caching safe? (no)

+# tofu parser
+ - analyze required files for platform API usage
+ - use this to spit out a sesify config file (or something)

 questions:

 are we safe if we keep cache per-module (to avoid module.exports modifications) but share a global realm